 Mickey's Toontown consists of a colorful collection of miniature buildings, all executed in exaggerated cartoon style with rounded edges and brilliant colors.
 Among the buildings are Mickey's and Minnie's houses, both open to inspection inside and out.

-In addition to being the place where guests can be certain of finding Disney characters at any time during the day, this newest land also serves as an elaborate interactive playground where it's ok for the kids to run, climb, and let off steam.
+In addition to being the place where guests can be certain of finding Disney characters at any time during the day, the land also serves as an elaborate interactive playground where it's ok for the kids to run, climb, and let off steam.

 Mickey's Toontown is rendered with masterful attention to artistic humor and detail. the colorful buildings each have a story to tell or a gag to visit upon an unsuspecting guest. there is an explosion at the Fireworks Factory every minute or so, always unannounced.
 Across the street, the sidewalk is littered with crates containing strange contents addressed to exotic destinations.
 If you pry open the top of one of the crates (easy to do), the crate will emit a noise consistent with its contents.
 A box of "train parts," for example, broadcasts the sound of a racing locomotive when you lift the top.